Help Center

 Mauritius

-Financial Services Commission Mauritius (FSC MU)
+Financial Services Commission Mauritius (FSC Mauritius)

 Official WebsiteFSC is the integrated regulator for the financial services sector (other than banking) and global business.
 The FSC licences ‘Investment Dealers’, not forex brokers.